The BRS Continuation Pay Bonus

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

-In exchange for continuation pay, servicemembers must commit to serving an additional three or four years.
+In exchange for the bonus, servicemembers must commit to serving an additional three or four years.
 Keep in mind that continuation pay can be received in addition to other benefits, such as retention bonuses or other career field-specific incentives.

-The amount of continuation pay varies by military service, active duty or reserve status, and year — making it somewhat difficult to plan for and factor into a budget.
-In general, the size of this payout ranges from:
+The amount of continuation pay you can qualify for varies by military service, active duty or Reserve status, and year.
+In general, continuation pay rates lie within the following ranges:

-• Active duty/Active Guard Reserve: 2.5 to 13 times regular monthly basic pay
+Active-duty and Active Guard/Reserve2.5 to 13 times your regular monthly basic pay

-• Reserve Component Members: 0.5 to 6 times the regular monthly basic pay
+Reserve Component0.5 to 6 times your regular monthly basic pay

-The payout rates are established by each Service on an annual basis and take into account overall military retention goals.
-Payout rates are likely to climb if retention rates dip.
+The payout rates are established by each service on an annual basis and take into account overall military retention goals.

 See What You Qualify For